sdrahnea/universal-data-converter/README.md

 * [Spring Data JPA](https://spring.io/projects/spring-data-jpa) - Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
 This module deals with enhanced support for JPA based data access layers.
 It makes it easier to build Spring-powered applications that use data access technologies.
 * [MySQL](https://www.mysql.com/) - MySQL is the world's most popular open source database.
 Whether you are a fast growing web property, technology ISV or large enterprise, MySQL can cost-effectively help you deliver high performance, scalable database applications.
 * [Maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

+## Do you have any issue?

+Please contact via LinkedIn account or drop an email (read [LICENSE.md](LICENSE.md) file) or create an issue into project's space.

 ## Contributing